tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * There are two ways in which a Panel **pane** can be created.
 One way is to use panel helper functions like `interact` and `panel.panel`, which converts media types to Panel **panes**. `interact` does this specifically so that it can create an interactive widget.

-  * Ask students the following question: What is the purpose behind the `interact` function?
+  * Ask students: What is the purpose behind the `interact` function?
 What does it do?

-    * **Answer** The `interact` function creates an interaction sliding widget that serves as a way for users to customize data presented on a plot.
+    * **Answer:** The `interact` function creates an interaction sliding widget that serves as a way for users to customize data presented on a plot.
 The `interact` widget is an alternative to hardcoding argument values, and it serves as a separate mechanism for getting user input.

   * In order for Panel to create the interaction widget, it has to convert the plot to a **pane** object.
 The `interact` function handles this conversion behind the scenes.